 In the most recent national report from the National Center for Education Statistics, 82 percent of high schools reported that students were enrolled in dual enrollment courses, with a total of approximately 2 million enrollments.

-According the to most recent NCES report, 69 percent of high schools reported enrollments in AP or IB courses, with a total of about 3.5 million enrollments (Thomas, Marken, Gray, Lewis, 2013).
+According the to most recent report from the National Center for Education Statistics, 69 percent of high schools reported enrollments in AP or IB courses, with a total of about 3.5 million enrollments (Thomas, Marken, Gray, & Lewis, 2013).

 There are no national data on the number of students taking just AP courses (as opposed to AP and IB courses), but the number of AP exam-takers increased from 537,428 in 1995 to over 1.3 million in 2005 (College Board, 2008).

-According the most recent NCES report, 63 percent of high schools that offer dual enrollment have established requirements that students must meet in order to enroll in dual enrollment courses.
-(Thomas, Marken, Gray, Lewis, 2013)
+According the most recent report from the National Center of Education Statistics, 63 percent of high schools that offer dual enrollment have established requirements that students must meet in order to enroll in dual enrollment courses (Thomas, Marken, Gray, & Lewis, 2013).

 Almost 30 percent of college students enrolled in at least one online course in 2009—a 21 percent increase from 2008.
 That increase is in contrast to the less than 2 percent increase in the overall higher education student population (Allen & Seaman, 2010).